IBC exists to exalt God by making Christ-like disciples who Love God, God's People, God's Word, and God's World.

 IV.
 The Person and Work of the Holy Spirit Message

 A. We believe that the Holy Spirit, the Third Person of the blessed Trinity, though omnipresent from all eternity, took up His abode in the world in a special sense on the day of Pentecost according to the divine promise, dwells in every believer, and by His baptism unites all to Christ in one body, and that He, as the Indwelling One, is the source of all power and all acceptable worship and service.
-We believe that He never takes His departure from the church, nor from the feeblest of the saints, but is ever present to testify of Christ, seeking to occupy believers with Him and not with themselves nor with their experiences.
+We believe that He never leaves the church, nor any believer, but is ever present to testify of Christ, (seeking to focus believers on Christ and not on themselves or their experiences).
 We believe that His abode in the world in this special sense will cease when Christ comes to receive His own at the completion of the Church.
 (John 14:16-17; 16:7-15; 1 Cor.
 6:19; Eph.
 2:22; 2 Thess.
 2:7)

-B. We believe that, in this age, certain well-defined ministries are committed to the Holy Spirit, and that it is the duty of every Christian to understand them and be adjusted to them in his own life and experience.
-These ministries are: the restraining of evil in the world to the measure of the divine will; the convicting of the world representing sin, righteousness, and judgment; the regenerating of all believers; the indwelling and anointing of all who are saved, thereby sealing them unto the day of redemption; the baptizing into the one body of Christ for all who are saved; and the continued filling for power, teaching, and service of those among the saved who are yielded to Him and who are subject to His will.
+B. We believe that, in this age, certain well-defined ministries are committed to the Holy Spirit, and that it is the duty of every Christian to understand them and submit to them in his own life and experience.
+These ministries are: the restraining of evil in the world to the measure of the divine will; the convicting of the world regarding sin, righteousness, and judgment; the regenerating of all believers; the indwelling and anointing (for understanding truth) of all who are saved, thereby sealing them unto the day of redemption; the baptizing into the one body of Christ for all who are saved; and the continued filling for power, teaching, and service of those among the saved who are yielded to Him and who are subject to His will.
 (John 3:6; 16:7-11; Rom.
 8:9-11; 1 Cor.
-12:13; Eph.
+6:19; 12:13; Eph.
 4:30; 5:18; 2 Thess.
 2:7; 1 John 2:20-27)

 C. We believe that revelatory and sign gifts of the Holy Spirit such as the speaking in tongues and miraculous healings were temporary and gradually ceased as the ministry of the apostles was completed, through whom the authority of the New Testament Scriptures were established.
 We believe that speaking in tongues was never the common or necessary sign of the baptism nor of the filling of the Spirit, and that the deliverance of the body from sickness or death awaits the consummation of our salvation in the resurrection.
 (Acts 4:8, 31; Rom.
 8:23; 1 Cor.
 13:8; Hebrews 2:3-4; 2 Cor.
 12:12)